 |2 = 500 worms||15|

 No, waxworms are caterpillars of the wax moth, and their main work is to recycle old disused honeycombs.
 On the other hand, maggots are larvae of flies that, in most cases, recycle the dead flesh of animals.
 Some maggots also eat live flesh.
 Waxworms are the larvae stage of waxworm moths.

 Can You Use Dead Waxworms as Fishing Bait?

 Yes, dead waxworms will squish bait and submerge them in holes for chum, attracting the fish.
 Unlike waxies, mousies, maggots, and spikes, you tear off the hook when changing to fresh bait.
 Any legal angler can conveniently use dead waxworms for fishing.

 Waxworms have no odor.
 However, dead ones have a smell.
 Dead waxworms are easily found in containers when you order online.

 Waxworms feel pain.
 According to research by Swedish researchers, waxworms have a chemical system similar to that of human beings that protects them from pain.

 The feeder insect waxworms have a fascinating science.
 Waxworms are at the larval stage of the greater wax moth, Galleria mellonela.
 They have high nutrient contents and a soft body that makes them edible to your pets.
 However, they should be used as a treat to reduce the chances of health disorders in your pets.

-With ease in maintenance and the multipurpose uses of waxworms, they are fascinating insects for man.
-Therefore, keeping a colony of waxworms can be a rewarding experience.
-If you find waxworms as a perfect treat for your pets, consider using this helpful post to keep waxworms and supply your reptile pets with a healthy and nutritious diet.
+With ease in maintenance and the multipurpose uses of waxworms, they are fascinating insects.
+Keeping a colony of waxworms can be a rewarding experience.
+If you find waxworms a perfect treat for your pets, consider using this helpful post to keep waxworms and supply your reptile pets with a healthy and nutritious diet.